 On February 24, 2015, the Company announced that it had staked two properties located in the Vasterbotten District of northern Sweden.
 The Rormyrberget and Lappvattnet properties are located east of the Company's Knaften-Nordanas property.
 The properties are held 100% by Gungnir under two separate permits covering an area of 471.3 hectares.
-The permits are currently valid until January 23, 2021.
+The Company has submitted extension applications for existing licenses covering both deposits in early January 2021 and is awaiting a decision from Sweden's Inspector of Mines.